Nico15037/fancy-discord-github-commits/README.md

 ### webhook "user profile"
 These all DO matter and are basically the "profile" of the "person" posting
 and unfortunately I can't find a way to just do it in the workflow file so everything's in one place
-(like how the lame default github webhook presumably does it)
+(like how the [lame default github webhook](#ever-thought-the-basic-github-webhook-in-discord-is-lame) presumably does it)

 ### embed thumbnail
-I tried to see if there was a way to use a file in the repo for the embed thumbnail
+I'm unable to find a way to use a file in the repository itself for the embed thumbnail
-if anyone DOES figure it out hmu PLEASE
+but I also just don't know a lot about github workflows, so if anyone DOES figure it out hmu PLEASE
-I ended up just using [Cloudinary](https://cloudinary.com) as my image host cause it's free
+I ended up just using [Cloudinary](https://cloudinary.com) as my image host cause it's free (not sponsored)
 cloudinary tip make sure to turn off `Include the version number in the delivery URL` when copying the URL so you can always update it without breaking your commit messages in discord

 ### using a newer version
 This uses [Sniddl/discord-commits@v1.3](https://github.com/Sniddl/discord-commits/releases/tag/v1.3)
-because any versions past that make it add "Successful Commit to `user/repository-name`" and I don't how to turn it off
+because any versions past that make it add "Successful Commit to `user/repository-name`" and I don't how to turn it off lol